 Waukesha Metro Transit (262-524-3636)

 Mass transit needs are provided principally by the Milwaukee County Transit System.
-Its 52 routes place nearly 85% of Milwaukee County residents within one-quarter mile of bus service.
+Its 48 regular routes place nearly 85% of Milwaukee County residents within one-quarter mile of bus service.
 Commuter bus service is available to selected areas of outlying counties.

 Cost of Living

-Milwaukee's ACCRA Cost of Living Index for 2011's third quarter was 99.7, with the U.S. city average equal to 100.
-Thus, Milwaukee's cost of living, excluding taxes, is slightly below the U.S. average.
-Grocery items and miscellaneous goods and services cost less than average.
-Conversely, costs associated with housing, utilities, transportation and health care items are ranked above average.
+Milwaukee's ACCRA Cost of Living Index for 2014's first quarter was 101.9, with the U.S. city average equal to 100.
+Thus, Milwaukee's cost of living, excluding taxes, is slightly above the U.S. average.
+Grocery items, transportation and miscellaneous goods and services cost less than average.
+Conversely, costs associated with housing, utilities and health care items are ranked above average.
 Versus larger U.S.metro areas, Milwaukee's overall cost of living compares favorably.
-Milwaukee's cost of living falls below 65% of the nation's 20 largest metro areas.
+Milwaukee's cost of living falls below 70% of the nation's 20 largest metro areas.

 Housing & Taxes